kathesch/JuliaTutorial.jl/docs/src/index.md

 hello world
 ```

-The REPL is a great interface for using Julia quickly (to make a quick plot, overview your packages, or do a quick calculation), but we will need a robust IDE (Integrated Development Environment) to write more complex code.
+The REPL is a great interface for using Julia quickly (to make a fast plot, overview your packages, or do a small calculation), but we will need a robust IDE (Integrated Development Environment) to write more complex code.
 There are many IDE's for various programming languages including Julia, but the easiest and most fully featured one for Julia is VS Code which we will install in the next section.

 !!! note "On Julia versions"